Part 2: The Aftermath of the Storm

 But now it is real for us.
 We have not awakened from the nightmare to find our former lives unscathed.
 The mud is still on our floors, the majestic oak that adorned our front lawn is still an ugly pile of wood and sawdust, and our favorite store in the River Arts District is, let’s face it, gone forever.

-So that initial sense of resilience is replaced by delayed trauma reactions: sleep disturbance; fatigue; hyperarousal; self-blame; concentration difficulties; hopelessness; and withdrawal.
+So, that initial sense of resilience is replaced by delayed trauma reactions: sleep disturbance, fatigue, hyperarousal, self-blame, concentration difficulties, hopelessness, and withdrawal.

 Here's my takeaway from all this

-Reconstruction will be a marathon, not a sprint.
-The next time I attend a funeral, seek to comfort a friend who just lost their job, or offer consolation to a person who has just broken up with their spouse, I’ll have a new plan.
-I’ll remember to visit them again three weeks later.. and again… and again.
+The next time I attend a funeral, or seek to comfort a friend who just lost their job, or offer consolation to a person who has just broken up with their spouse, I'll have a new plan.
+I will remember to visit them again three weeks later, and again, and again.
+It takes time for reality to sink in.
+It may be enough to stand at the finish line to cheer on a sprinter; if it's a marathon, I need to be running beside them.

 Is your practice prepared for an emergency or natural disaster?
 Download our free printable resource, The Therapist's Guide to Disaster Preparedness.